 The password can be entered using the Voltage shuttle to dial in the number.
-The password can also be entered using the Keypad if present.
-Once the correct value is set, press the ENTER key.
+Once the correct value is reached, press the ENTER key.
 Once set, the calibration screens remain accessible until the Lx unit is powered down.
 If you leave the calibration screen and return, toggle the value up or down and back, followed by the ENTER key to re-engage the calibration mode.